ISISComputingGroup/ibex_developers_manual/control-svcs.md

 control-svcs.isis.cclrc.ac.uk

-To log on, see usual username/password page
+To log on use an SSH client such as Putty and see usual username/password page for credentials.

 The machine runs various services, including:
 * EPICS gateways for running data between the halls